Jakob Jochmann

-Jakob Jochmann (born 2 October 1993) is an Austrian handball player for UHK Krems and the Austrian national team.
+Jakob Jochmann (born 2 October 1993) is an Austrian handball player for WAT Fünfhaus and the Austrian national team.

 He represented Austria at the 2020 European Men's Handball Championship.

+He retired in 2022 while playing for UHK Krems, but made a return in 2026 for his childhood club WAT Fünfhaus.
+With UHK Krems he won the Austrian Championship in 2019 and 2022, as well as the Austrian Cup in 2019.